SherkeyXD/BepInEx-Sounds-Loader/README.md

 没有，因为懒得写

+## Note

+This repository does not claim ownership of the DLLs located in the `3rdParty` folder, and they are included in the repository solely for the CI builds.

 ## Thanks

 This mod is based on [bepinex-soundmod](https://github.com/Ol1vver/bepinex-soundmod) and has been adapted to migrate from BepInEx 5 to BepInEx 6.
 Special thanks to the original author.